Telenav/cactus/README.md

                             <includeRoot>true</includeRoot>
 ```

-You'll see `<includeRoot>true</includeRoot>` in several places - it is used by
+We see `<includeRoot>true</includeRoot>` in several places - it is used by
 a number of Cactus mojos that perform Git operations that change what commit a
 git submodule is on (by committing, or changing branches, or whatever).
 Any change
 of a submodule's commit puts the submodule root into a _modified_ state - there is
-a change of commit pointed-to that you could commit or not.
+a change of commit pointed-to that we could commit or not.

-Depending on what you are doing, sometimes you want a commit to be automatically
+Depending on what we are doing, sometimes we want a commit to be automatically
 generated (and or for the `branch` fields in `$SUBMODULE_ROOT/.gitmodules` to be
-updated); sometimes you don't.
+updated); sometimes we don't.
 The default is not to do anything to the root - but
 in this case, we definitely *do* want the root updated along with everything else.

 ```xml